 The Hanok homes in the village are occupied by real citizens and you’ll see many signs across doorways or garages asking tourists to be respectful.
 Keep your voice down and don’t encroach on someone’s personal space for your pictures.

 The signs will mostly be in English, which gives you an idea of the types of tourists they are used to seeing!

-You’ll also see lots of tradtional Korean dress in the Bukchon Hanok Village, called Hanbok.
+You’ll also see lots of traditional Korean dress in the Bukchon Hanok Village, called Hanbok.

 Hanbok outfits are distinct dresses and pant suits made of colorful materials and simple lines.
 Traditional Hanbok were worn by both men and women during formal or semi-formal events, ceremonies, and festivals in Korea.
 They remain a part of the Korean culture today, and many Koreans own their own set of custom-made Hanbok clothing.

 You’ll see Koreans in Hanbok walking up and down the Hanok Village streets.
-It’s a popular Instagram activity for teenagers, in particular, to create iconic Korean pictures by using both traditional Hanbok dress and surrounded by the Hanok houses.
+It’s a popular Instagram activity for teenagers, in particular, to create iconic Korean pictures by wearing traditional Hanbok dress surrounded by the Hanok houses.

 If you’re interested in creating your own iconic Korean pictures you are able to rent traditional Hanbok clothing from one of the many retailers along Bukchon-ro!